 Two Churches Targeted in Bomb Attack in Nigeria

 SULEJA, Nigeria, February 21 (Compass Direct News) – Suspected Islamic extremists detonated a bomb outside a church building here on Sunday (Feb.
-19), two months after Boko Haram Islamists killed 44 Christians and blinded seven in a church bombing in nearby Madalla.
+19), two months after an extremist group that is located primarily in Northern Nigeria Islamists killed 44 Christians and blinded seven in a church bombing in nearby Madalla.

 Sunday’s blast in Suleja, in front of Christ Embassy church during their morning worship, injured five people, one seriously, sources said.
 The bomb, planted in a parked car, was left by suspected members of Boko Haram, which seeks to impose sharia (Islamic law) throughout Nigeria, and authorities arrested some members of the sect the same day.